zextras/carbonio-mailbox/docker/standalone/mailbox/description.md

 - carbonio-mariadb -> mariadb
 - carbonio-mariadb -> mariadb

-You can customize the local configuration of the mailbox by placing it at /opt/zextras/conf/localconfig.xml
-During startup the default localconfig of the container will be replaced with some
-ENVIRONMENT variables that you can find in the container build file.
+You can customize the local configuration of the mailbox by replacing /localconfig/localconfig.xml By default the localconfig of the container will be replaced with some ENVIRONMENT variables that you can find in the container build file.
-For example the SERVER_HOSTNAME field is replaced by ${HOSTNAME} automatically.
+Specifically the SERVER_HOSTNAME field is replaced by ${HOSTNAME} automatically.

 Mailbox provisioning CLI is available as "zmprov".